Light in the Piazza (film): Production

 The story first appeared as a novella in The New Yorker in June 1960.
 MGM purchased film rights in August and assigned it to producer Arthur Freed, while the novel version of the story was published later that year.
 Julius Epstein wrote the script.

 Guy Green was given the job as director on the strength of The Angry Silence.

 Casting

 Actresses who tested for the female lead included Dolores Hart; producers selected Yvette Mimieux.

+Ingrid Bergman was originally cast as Margaret, but was replaced by Olivia de Havilland.

-Tomas Milian originally was cast as the Italian groom.
+Originally, Tomas Milian was cast as the Italian groom.
 George Hamilton campaigned actively for the role even though it had been cast and eventually succeeded, in part by persuading Ben Thau that he was suitable.

-Shooting
+Green confirms that Hamilton actively lobbied for the role and worked very hard at it.
+James Darren and Sal Mineo were both also considered, before Hamilton finally took the role.
+Italian-British actor and translator Robert Rietti coached Hamilton on the Italian language and accent, in addition to dubbing several minor roles and appearing in a bit part.

+Italian actress Rosella Spinelli reportedly declined the female lead in the peplum film The Fury of Hercules so she could play the minor role of Giuseppina, for the opportunity to work with director Guy Green.